bikashkumarsingha/Calculator/README.md

 # Calculator
-I made this calculator using python
-You can add extra operators
+This is a simple calculator.
+I use Python programming language for it, You can add extra operator for calculation.
-I use raplit and vs code editor